 For breaking your heart”

-I am not sure if it was a message or just a coincidence that my over working mind was interpreting differently, recalling all the times I might have missed a very important phone call.
-Whatever it is, it made me take a pause, listen a little more closely and internalize every word like it was really meant for me.
+I am not sure if it was a message or just a random coincidence that my over working mind was interpreting differently, recalling all the times I might have missed a very important phone call.
+Whatever it maybe, it made me take a pause, listen a little more closely, and internalize every word like it was really meant for me.
 It gave me strength to look back and not hurt, to forgive and let go of all the things for which I never received an apology, to believe in the miracle called Life, and to be thankful for the blessings that are continuing to come my way.